Keyesville Classic 2018 Venue

 The Keyesville Classic is held at the Keyesville Recreation. area located near Lake Isabella and is held on BLM land.
 Directions can be found by searching “Keyesville Recreation Area Lake Isabella”.
 The main venue is located approximately one mile West on Keyesville Rd. off Hwy.
 155, north side of Keyesville Rd.
 Please respect the area, people LIVE here.
-Parking and camping in and around the venue is encouraged, its tradition.
+Parking and camping in and around the venue is encouraged.
+It’s a Keyesville Classic tradition.
 DO NOT BLOCK any roads and DO NOT park and camp in areas marked “NO CAMPING/PARKING”.
 Thanks!
 A campﬁre permit is required!
-Go to: www.fs.usda.gov/detail/sequoia/passes-permits/recreation/?cid=fsbdev3_059516 for info.
+Go to: www.fs.usda.gov/detail/sequoia/passes-permits/recreation/?cid=fsbdev3_059516 for campfire permit info.

 Note that 2017 courses will be similar to previous years.
 The 2016 race courses are posted here for reference and are subject to change.